W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 Each of the buttons has 6 different option you might use:

-1. Default
+### Default

-You will be prompted to choose one level and the tool will try to set it for all selected elements:
+You will be prompted to choose <b>one level</b> and the tool will try to set it for all selected elements:

 ![MainTab](/images/Tools/LevelChanger/LevelChangerSelection.png)

-2. Set level to Closest
+### Set level to the Closest

-The tool will automatically choose the closest level (the one which will result in the smallest offset) for your elements and the tool will try to set it for all selected elements.
+The tool will automatically choose <b>the closest level</b> (the one which will result in the smallest offset) for your elements and the tool will try to set it for all selected elements.

-## pre Autodesk Revit 2024

-Pads
+The levels will be calculated separately for all selected elements.

+### Set level to the Closest Above

+Similarly, The tool will automatically choose the closest level for your elements, but this time it will look only for a level which elevation is above the selected elements.
+The levels will be calculated separately for all selected elements.

+<i>For example if you have a floor between two levels the tool will always assign the level above your floor - even if the offset would be comparable larger then to level below. </i>

+### Set level to the Closest Below

+Similarly, The tool will automatically choose the closest level for your elements, but this time it will look only for a level which elevation is below the selected elements.
+The levels will be calculated separately for all selected elements.

+<i>For example if you have a floor between two levels the tool will always assign the level below your floor - even if the offset would be comparable larger then to level above.</i>

+### Set level to the one above currently selected

+The tool will automatically change the reference level to one above currently selected.
+The levels will be calculated separately for all selected elements.

+<i>For example if you have a floor on level 1 it will change its reference to level 2 and its offset to 3000mm. </i>

+### Set level to the one below currently selected

+The tool will automatically change the reference level to one above currently selected.
+The levels will be calculated separately for all selected elements.

+<i>For example if you have a floor on level 1 it will change its reference to level 2 and its offset to 3000mm. </i>

 ## Levels - Objects With One Reference
 ![MainTab](/images/Tools/LevelChanger/LevelChangerTabOneRef.png)